+Ref# D.20K.0.3 D.20K.0.4

+Part IIIA Ref Div 2, Sec 20K (4) & (5) Div 2, Sec 20K (6)

+CR Code Ref N/A N/A

+Compliance Status

-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status of the date the ban period is due to finish; about the individual's rights under Part IIIA, the Regulations and this CR Code to extend the ban period; and what, if any, information illion requires to support the individual's allegation of fraud.
-D.20K.0.2 N/A Para 17.2 Where illion receives a request from a CP, mortgage insurer or trade insurer for credit reporting information about an individual in relation to whose credit reporting information a ban period is in effect, illion must inform the CP, mortgage insurer or trade insurer of the ban period and its effect. \bigcirc D.20K.0.3 Div 2, Sec 20K (4) & (5) N/A If the individual requests an extension to the ban period (of 21 days) before the period ends, and illion believes on reasonable grounds that the individual has been, or is likely to be, a victim of fraud (including identity fraud) illion must: • extend the ban period by such period as illion considers is reasonable in the circumstances (a ban period for credit reporting information may be extended more than once); and • give the individual written notification of the extension.
-D.20K.0.4 Div 2, Sec 20K (6) N/A illion must not charge the individual for the making of the request or for giving effect to the request for a ban and/or an extension of a ban period. \bigcirc
+Summary of Obligations If the individual requests an extension to the ban period (of 21 days) before the period ends, and illion believes on reasonable grounds that the individual has been, or is likely to be, a victim of fraud (including identity fraud) illion must: • extend the ban period by such period as illion considers is reasonable in the circumstances (a ban period for credit reporting information may be extended more than once); and • give the individual written notification of the extension. illion must not charge the individual for the making of the request or for giving effect to the request for a ban and/or an extension of a ban period.